Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/infrared/files.md

 ### Flipper IR libraries

 - GhostESP reads the standard Flipper `.ir` format, so you can copy files from community packs.
-- A large collection is available at [Lucaslhm/Flipper-IRDB](https://github.com/Lucaslhm/Flipper-IRDB); place downloaded files under `infrared/universals` for universal files or `infrared/remotes`.
+- A large collection is available at [Lucaslhm/Flipper-IRDB](https://github.com/Lucaslhm/Flipper-IRDB); place downloaded files under `infrared/remote` or `infrared/universals` for universal files which you can find in [Momentum custom Flipper Zero firmware](https://github.com/Next-Flip/Momentum-Firmware/tree/dev/applications/main/infrared/resources/infrared/assets).

 ### Append new signals